 Located in the heart of The Hague, is a theme park full of fascinating miniatures of everything Dutch – palaces, historical monuments, settlements, parks and more.
 Madurodam is home to models built to the scale of 1:25, and a range of other attractions and activities.

 Entry tickets to Maduroram are available at a discount online.
-Hence, it is advisable that you buy them online prior to your day of the visit.
+Hence, it is advisable that you buy them online prior to the day of the visit.
 If you have some time to spare, use it wisely uncovering the city of The Hague – home to the United Nation’s International Court of Justice.

 Your Amsterdam five day itinerary ends here, departing to the Amsterdam Schiphol Airport, or the nearest train station for your next destination.